home-assistant/home-assistant.io/source/_integrations/universal.markdown

   required: false
   type: list
 active_child_template:
   description: "A [template](/docs/configuration/templating/) that will allow to select (override) active child.
-Must return the `entity_id` of the child that will be selected as active, or `None` to use the default behavior."
+Must return the `entity_id` of the child selected as active, or `None` to use the default behavior."
   required: false
   type: template
 state_template: